samupro-dev/mc-server-installer/README.md

 - [ ] A better interface

 ## Changelogs
+#### v1.4
+- Vanilla jar updated to 1.17
+- Fixed problem with Vanilla jars
+- The installer of the Spigot fork has been improved
+- Spigot fork updated to 1.17
+- Improved the installer.sh
 #### v1.3
 - Added the Arclight fork
 - Fixed problem with modded installer